ziizium/docz-site-demo/README.md

 # Docz Site Demo
-A sample documentation site created with Docz
+A sample documentation site created with Docz.